Response to consultation on Implementing Technical Standards on NPL transaction data templates

 • Payment type (liquidation, direct debit, salary seizure, etc.) (mandatory)

-11. What are the respondents' views on the approach to the proportionality, including differentiating mandatory data fields around the threshold?
+Template 1 provides enough data related to the counterparties involved; the data provided is more extensive than usual.
+However, we do disagree with the usage of the proportional threshold of 25k EUR (please see further details under question 11).3.
+What are the respondents’ views on the content of Template 3?
 Please provide any specific comment you may have on the data fields in the dedicated columns of the data glossary (Annex II to the draft ITS) added for your feedback.